-Network Provider, its contractors, and agents shall obtain written permission from the City Manager before trimming trees hanging over its Micro Network Node, Network Node, or Node Support Pole, to prevent branches of such trees from contacting attached Micro Network Node, Network Node, or Node Support Pole.
+1. Network Provider, its contractors, and agents shall obtain written permission from the City Manager before trimming trees in the public right-of-way hanging over its Micro Network Node, Network Node, or Node Support Pole, to prevent branches of such trees from contacting attached Micro Network Node, Network Node, or Node Support Pole.
 When directed by the City Manager, Network Provider shall trim under the supervision and direction of the Parks Director.
 The City shall not be liable for any damages, injuries, or claims arising from Network Provider's actions under this section.
+Network Providers are not permitted to trim trees outside of the public right-of-way.

-Graffiti Abatement.
+H. Graffiti Abatement